pH200/cycle-react/docs/working-with-react.md

 advantage of other React components.

 `opts.mixins` is the mixins property used by React.createClass in Cycle-React internally.
-This value must be an Array.
-Setting `mixins: [AnyMixin]` will overwrite the default mixins `[PureRenderMixin]` with `[AnyMixin]`.
-So, make sure you always append `PureRenderMixin` back if you need its feature.
+This value must be an array.

 Example: